Soulsuke/ReNameRadically/README.md

 # ReNameRadically

 A simple (and probably dirty) files mass-renamer ruby gem with a handy command line executable.
-Tested on ruby version 2.3.1.
+Tested on ruby version 3.1.2.

 ### Installation
 To install the gem, run:

->$ gem install --user-install rename_radically
+>$ gem install rename_radically

+On some systems you may have to use the `--user-install` flag.

+### Usage

+**IMPORTANT:** this is meant to be used on a Linux/Unix environment.
+It has not been tested (and probably never will be) on different operating systems.

 To run the executable (you may want to run it with the -h flag the first time):
 >$ rnr

-**IMPORTANT:** this is meant to be used on a Linux/Unix environment.
-It has not been tested (and probably never will be) on different operating systems.

 ### Functionalities
 ReNameRadically has the following working modalities: